-- Plan health and wellbeing campaigns and events including alcohol & drugs awareness and education and promotion of good wellbeing.
+- Plan proactive health and wellbeing campaigns, events and education with a focus on promotion of good wellbeing.

 - Co-ordinate and implement the Be A Good Neighbour strategy with support available for students living locally.
 This includes Halls to Home guidance in term three to support transition to living in the private sector.

 - We often act as your first point of contact for support and we will enable you to get the right help from the most appropriate person or team.

 - Please get in contact with us if you are feeling worried, upset or uncertain.
 You will be offered a drop in or triage appointment with a Wellbeing Adviser who will listen to your current concerns.

 - The Adviser will then work with you to develop the support or self-help guidance you will benefit from.
 Often this will include putting you in touch with more specialised or clinical services in the department (or externally) who can offer specialised or therapeutic interventions.

 - You can attend our drop-in sessions each day in Founder's East, room 133

 - For all other enquiries you can email the team.

 When to contact other teams for support